danilyef/machine_learning_in_production/README.md

 During the dataset split we will use stratified approach: each dataset contains approximately the same percentage of samples of each target class as the complete set.
 This will help us to maintain representativeness of among all 3 datasets.

 **Technical Metric**
-In our case prediction all 10 categories are equally important.
+In our case prediction all 9 categories are equally important.
 That's why we will use f1-score macro average: calculate metrics for each label, and find their unweighted mean.

 **Additional Remarks**
-The data among 10 categories are imbalanced (the biggest category contains 470k records, the smallest 7k records) which may lead ml model to become more biased towards the majority class.
+The data among 9 categories are imbalanced (the biggest category contains 300k records, the smallest 1k records) which may lead ML model to become more biased towards the majority class.
 There is a big debate in ML and Statistical analysis community regarding Resampling like SMOTE (https://stats.stackexchange.com/questions/321970/imbalanced-data-smote-and-feature-selection), so for now we will use existing dataset without artificially generation of the new samples.

 There is a modern-day approach of using LLMs for the email generation, but it's still questionable if we should use it for our task, because it will change the training distribution of the data (approximation of the real world emails distribution).
 That could lead to unknown consequences.
 This approach must be studied additionally in depth.